Memorial Ceremonies

 The ceremony began with the earliest names—men who fought when the United States was only an idea whispered in taverns and carried on the backs of farmers.

-Captain Jessie Davis Patriot Cpt Jesse Davis honored
+Captain Jessie Davis Cpt Davis Rev War grave marker

 Captain William Kincheloe Grave of Patriot LT Wm Kincheloe